 The female lays the eggs, the males fertilize and protect them, the female carries the tadpoles on her back to a tiny pool of water in a bromeliad plant, and the tadpoles eventually metamorphose into young froglets and make their journey back to the jungle floor.

 As you can see, the life cycle of a poison dart frog is far different than that of other frogs.
 At least the beginning stages.
-Most eggs are places in ponds, lakes, or streams and stay there during the entire process – not dart frogs.
+Most eggs are placed in ponds, lakes, or streams and stay there during the entire process – not dart frogs.
 They get protection from their father and ride their mother’s back.

 Sure, they survive off algae and mosquito larvae like other tadpoles but they do it from a tiny pool of water in a bromeliad plant.
 That’s unique!
 Anyway, I hope this information was helpful to you!
 Feel free to comment in the section below.